rewgs/open-stage-control-ts/resources/docs/docs/remote-control.md

 # Remote control

 All widgets that send osc messages respond to the same messages.
-Additionnaly, Open Stage Control responds to some general osc commands.
+Additionally, Open Stage Control responds to some general osc commands.

 ----